apple-orchard/orchard/README.md

 # RAG API - Retrieval-Augmented Generation with FastAPI

-A Python-based REST API that implements a Retrieval-Augmented Generation (RAG) workflow using FastAPI, ChromaDB, and Ollama.
-This system allows you to ingest documents, store their embeddings in ChromaDB, and query them using natural language to get AI-powered answers with source citations from local language models.
+A full-stack RAG (Retrieval-Augmented Generation) system with a Python backend and React frontend.
+The backend uses FastAPI, ChromaDB, and Ollama for document processing and AI-powered question answering.
+The frontend provides a simple chat interface for interacting with your documents.

 ## Features

+### Backend Features
 - **Document Ingestion**: Support for PDF, DOCX, and TXT files
 - **Intelligent Chunking**: Automatic text splitting with configurable chunk sizes
 - **Vector Storage**: ChromaDB for efficient embedding storage and retrieval